pasqal-io/emulators/docs/advanced/resource_estimation.md

  m(N,\chi,k) = |\psi| + |\mathrm{bath}| + |\mathrm{krylov}| + |\mathrm{intermediate}| < 32Nd^2 + 4d^2N(N+10) + 64*k*d^2 + 64(N+4)d^2 = 4d^2[N(N+34) + 16k + 64]
 $$

-Note that this estimate is **pessimistic**, since not all $k$ krylov vectors are likely to be needed, and not all tensors in $\psi$ and the baths have the maximum bond dimension $d$.
+Note that this estimate is **pessimistic**, since not all $k$ Krylov vectors are likely to be needed, and not all tensors in $\psi$ and the baths have the maximum bond dimension $d$.
 On the other hand, the estimate for $|intermediate|$ is likely to be accurate, since the bond dimension of $d$ is probably attained at the center qubit.

 To test the accuracy of the above memory estimations, we run the TDVP time evolution algorithm, fixing the bond dimension to a particular desired value.
 For different combinations of the number of atoms in a register $N$ and the fixed bond dimension $chi$, we collect the maximum resident size, or RSS, which is expected to capture the maximum memory needed to run the emulation.
 We plot the RSS in the following picture (left), as a function of the number of qubits and for different bond dimensions.
 Notice that, once the RSS is normalized by $\chi^2$, as suggested by our estimate above, all the points fall into the same functional dependency on the number of atoms.
 Moreover, as we plot the normalized function $m(N,\chi,k)/\chi^2$, for a reasonable estimate of the size of the Krylov subspace ($k=30$), it is clear that our upper bound on memory occupation can be reasonably trusted on a wide range of qubit number and bond dimensions.